 “What is your name, Wizard?”

 “Chongha Peter Lee.
-Just to be clear, I’m not a wizard—I just know my way around ‘scrying machines.’
+Just to be clear, though, I’m not a wizard—I just know my way around uh…around ‘scrying machines.’
 We call them computers.
 My friends call me Peter, by the way.”

 “I see.”
 She examined the tomahawk’s black-steel head.

-“We can’t call you Kor’Thank, okay?
-Make sure you answer to Ho—”
+Peter rubbed the back of his head.
+“Look, we can’t call you Kor’Thank, okay?
+Make sure you answer to Holl—”